Finlandia University: History

 Finlandia University was affiliated with the Lutheran church since its inception and in 1988, became affiliated with the Evangelical Lutheran Church in America.
 The curriculum, campus events, and the community explored the value of faith, vocation, and service.
 Finlandia University was accredited by the Higher Learning Commission of the North Central Association for Colleges and Schools.
 In 1996, the university transitioned from a two-year college to a four-year university.
 Starting with the 2020–21 academic year, Finlandia's admissions policy contained no requirements for SAT or ACT scores, only requiring a secondary school transcript.

-On October 6, 2021, the 16th president, Rev. Dr. Philip R. Johnson, announced he intended to retire at the end of the 2021–22 academic year.

-On May 4, 2022, Finlandia announced Timothy Pinnow would become the next president effective July 1, 2022.
+In 2022, Philip R. Johnson was succeeded by Timothy Pinnow as the institution's president.
 On March 2, 2023, Timothy Pinnow announced that Finlandia University would close after the spring 2023 semester.
 Pinnow cited a lack of interest in enrollment and the debt load of the university as factors in shutting down operations.

 The university's board of trustees voted on March 14, 2023, to officially dissolve the university.
 Finlandia also announced that some staff had been laid off to free up funding for operations related to student transfers.
 They also announced that all other staff would be laid off following commencement.

 The university set up agreements for students to finish their education at Michigan Technological University, Bay de Noc Community College, Adrian College, Wartburg College, Northern Michigan University and a few other colleges.

 Campus

 Finlandia University's campus was located in Hancock, Michigan, on the Keweenaw Peninsula in Michigan's Upper Peninsula.
 The Keweenaw Peninsula stretches north into Lake Superior.
+The central building on campus was called "Old Main" and is recognized on the National Register of Historic Places.